Chip & Joanna Gaines Brace For Ugly Lawsuit, Ex-Partner Claims Chip Stopped Talking To Him After Show Took Off

-The HGTV scandals continue to pour in as Fixer Upper stars Chip and Joanna Gaines brace for what many believe will be an ugly lawsuit with their former business partners.
+The HGTV scandals continue to pour in as Fixer Upper stars Chip and Joanna Gaines brace for what many believe will be an ugly lawsuit by their former business partners.

-As She Knows reminds us this is the fourth-time Chip and Joanna Gaines have landed in hot water and made headlines for less than ideal reasons.
-During an exclusive interview with In Touch Weekly, HGTV fans learned the former business partners of Chip and Joanna Gaines have filed a lawsuit.
+As She Knows reminds us, this is the fourth time Chip and Joanna Gaines have landed in hot water and made headlines for less than ideal reasons.
+During an exclusive interview with In Touch Weekly, HGTV fans learned the former business partners of Chip and Joanna Gaines had filed a lawsuit.
 John Lewis and Richard Clark filed the lawsuit because they believed Chip and Joanna manipulated them into selling their portion of the business right before the Fixer Upper series took off.

 “We have been attempting to resolve this matter privately for many months.
 There were multiple communications between my attorney and Chip’s attorney and multiple attempts to get this resolved.
 I wouldn’t say that [Chip] absolutely ignored it, but we never got into a position where there was any realistic chance of resolving it without filing the lawsuit.”

 Chip Gaines, however, sung a different tune last week which suggested the two had not been in direct contact with each other.
 Could Chip and Joanna’s former business problems have resolved the issue if they had just talked to Chip directly?
 In a post on Twitter, Chip slammed his former business partner for filing a lawsuit instead of reaching out to him.
-Chip claimed he has had the same contact information for nearly two decades.
+Chip claimed he had the same contact information for nearly two decades.

 Fyi: Ive had the same cell # 15 yrs.. same email for 20 yrs.
 No one called or emailed?
 4 years later "friends" reach out via lawsuit.. humm